How Long For All 4 Wisdom Teeth Removal? Cost and Recovery

 If you can afford to and the Doctor has diagnosed that you need to have all four wisdom teeth removed, then you are better off having all four wisdom teeth removed at once.
 There are a couple of reasons why we feel this is best for you.
 Some of which are discussed below but the most obvious one would be your comfort.
 If you can get all 4 wisdom teeth removed at once with just one experience of discomfort, why then should you experience multiple discomforts.
 Keep in mind that the number of teeth that are removed at a time does not necessarily affect the level of discomfort post-surgery for most patients.

-Do I have to get all 4 wisdom teeth removed at once?
+Do I need to get all 4 wisdom teeth removed or 2 ?

 When you need all four wisdom teeth removed, it however is best to get them all done at once.
 We believe this is best for most patients.
 Here’s why: